SS Normandie: Planned running mate – SS Bretagne

-While Normandie rarely was occupied at over 60% of her capacity, her finances were such that she did not require government subsidies every year.
-She never repaid any of the loans that made her construction possible.
+Normandie never repaid any of the loans that made her construction possible.
 The CGT considered a sister ship, SS Bretagne, which was to be longer and larger.
 There were two competing designs for this ship – one conservative, one radical.
 The conservative design was essentially Normandie with two funnels, possibly larger as well.
 The radical one was from Normandie's designer, Vladimir Yourkevitch, and was super-streamlined with twin, side-by-side funnels just aft of the bridge.
 The more conservative design won, but the outbreak of the war halted the plan indefinitely.

 Popularity

-Although Normandie was a critical success in her design and decor, ultimately North Atlantic passengers flocked to the more traditional Queen Mary.
+Although Normandie won praise for her design and decor, ultimately North Atlantic passengers flocked to the more traditional Queen Mary.
 Two of the ship's greatest attributes, in reality, turned out to be two of her biggest faults.

-Part of Normandie's problem lay in the fact that the majority of her passenger space was devoted solely to first class, which could carry up to 848 people.
-Less space and consideration were given to second and tourist class, which numbered only 670 and 454 passengers respectively.
+Part of Normandie's problem lay in the fact that the majority of her passenger space was devoted to first class, which could carry up to 848 people.
+Less space and consideration were given to second and tourist class, which numbered only 670 and 454 passengers, respectively.
 As a result, the consensus among North Atlantic passengers was that she was primarily a ship for the rich and famous.
-In contrast, in Queen Mary, Cunard White Star had placed just as much emphasis on decor, space, and accommodation in second and tourist class as in first class.
+In contrast, in Queen Mary, Cunard White Star had placed just as much emphasis on décor, space, and accommodation in second and tourist class as in first class.
 Thus Queen Mary accommodated American tourists, who had become numerous in the 1920s and 1930s.
-Many of these passengers could not afford first-class passage yet wanted to travel with much of the same comfort as those experienced in first.
-As a result, second and tourist class became a major cash source for shipping companies at that time.
+Many of these passengers could not afford first-class passage yet wanted to travel in much of the same comfort as that experienced in first.
+As a result, second and tourist class became a significant source of cash for shipping companies at that time.
 Queen Mary would accommodate these trends and subsequently the liner achieved greater popularity among North Atlantic travellers during the late thirties.

-Another of the CGT's greatest triumphs also turned out to be one of Normandie's greatest flaws: her decor.
-The ship's slick and modern Art Déco interiors proved to be somewhat intimidating and uncomfortable for her travellers, with some claiming that interiors gave them headaches.
+Another of the CGT's greatest triumphs also turned out to be one of Normandie's greatest flaws: her décor.
+The ship's slick and modern Art Deco interiors proved to be somewhat intimidating and uncomfortable for her travellers, with some claiming that interiors gave them headaches.
 It was also here that Queen Mary triumphed over her French rival.
-Although also decorated in an Art Déco style, Queen Mary was more restrained in her appointments and was not as radical as Normandie, and proved ultimately to be more popular with travellers.
+Although also decorated in an Art Deco style, Queen Mary was more restrained in her appointments and was not as radical as Normandie, and proved ultimately to be more popular with travellers.